clarkdave/SublimeRuby19ToHashRockets/README.md

 This plugin simply replaces Ruby 1.9 hash syntax `{ foo: 'bar' }` to Ruby 1.8 hash rockets `{ :foo => 'bar' }`

 It'll operate on the currently selected text.
-Call it using the command `Convert Ruby 1.9 Hashes to Rockets` or the default shortcut key, `cmd + ctrl + h`
+Call it using the command `Convert Ruby 1.9 Hashes to Rockets` or the default shortcut key, `CMD + Shift + H`

 ## Licence